-In the past month, I have been to three graduations.
-I have seen the transition to both high school and college.
-It’s amazing how accomplished each student felt when they were given awards and their diplomas.
+In the past month, I’ve been to three graduations.
+I’ve seen the transition into both high school and college.
+It’s amazing how accomplished each student felt when they were given awards/diplomas.
 It reminded me of my own high school graduation, just two years ago.

 In the fall, I will be going into my third year of college.
-Although I am still learning, I have a few tips for incoming freshmen.
+Although I’m still learning, I have a few tips for incoming freshmen.

 Whether you’re commuting or living on campus, you are on your own.
 No one is there to babysit you.
 You shouldn’t rely on your parents or professors to let you know what you should be doing.
 Always be attentive and be responsible for your mistakes.
 You are in charge of your education.
 If you want to succeed, it’s up to you to make that happen.

 You will be taking about five classes a week.
 Don’t rely on memory to remember all your work.
 I highly recommend a planner or even a notebook to jot down information on homework, quizzes and tests.
 Your phone can become your best friend outside of the classroom.
 I’m always marking down the next test or project and giving myself alerts to be ready.

 I didn’t think that the library was going to be the best place to get work done.
 Last semester, the library was basically my favorite place.
 Find a spot, ignore any chance of contact or technology and get things done.
 I even got a private room once just so I can block off any distractions.
 I was even able to play some music while I studied.